 Rachel Carson made this observation more than fifty years ago and decades of intervention have led to its conclusion.
 Our attitude towards nature, and the refusal of the legal system to accept the legal state of nature, has resulted in a legally authorized environmental destruction that has accumulated and accelerated to such an extent that it is a cause for nature and, therefore, , for the humanity.

 However, corporations are not connected to the natural world as humans breathes air, drinks water and needs food to survive.
 In an attempt by modern society to use science to separate itself from nature, science has repeatedly shown that we are connected to the environment like any other living being.

 The jurisprudence of the United States does not yet reflect this relationship; There is no legal analogue of corporate rights, which establishes the right to nature, damages and protects against damage.
 A lawyer for your defense cannot make a direct representation of nature.

 Shouldn’t nature be granted the same legal rights that companies have to take advantage of it?
 This question is not new.
 The concept of the nature of rights has its roots in indigenous cultures and has gained strength in some legal systems.

 The identification and loss of a natural ecosystem, compared to a naturalized natural ecosystem (“DNE”), is a specific and definitive “critical individual” scientifically based that has the nature of It is a power that is comparable to the construction of a legal entity of a corporation.

 Of course, there is a natural ecosystem in nature and not in a courtroom.
 But by establishing DNE by location and using DNE scientific and modern technology to make the underlying accusations of injuries, a DNE scientist and lawyers are in a position to build a court.

 This same science can identify dangerous injuries or injuries and the alleged cause of such injuries.
 In this way, the DNE proxy is a construction that creates a judicial figure with a functional structure that is scientifically true and judicially manageable.

 The DNE tool conforms to the permanent principle of the Supreme Court because it allows the party to appear before the court with a “direct participation in the outcome” and defend it against those that cause harm.
 From a broader point of view, this mechanism can allow the achievement of a ‘productive and pleasant harmony between man and his environment’.

 While the use of the DNE mechanism to recognize the “legal personality” of nature requires only a small analytical step.
 It also requires the willingness to accept our fundamental relationship and the responsibility of our natural world.

 The constitution does not guarantee what requirements must be met to stand; Rather.
 The Supreme Court through its jurisprudence has developed elements of prestige over time.
 According to the court, there are three elements of legitimation: first, the plaintiff would be “really hurt.”

 In fact, the injury must consist of an invasion of a legally protected interest that is (a) concrete and specialized, and (b) “real or imminent, not ‘speculative’ or ‘imaginary’ Element of injury.
-In fact, “Article III is a difficult jurisdiction floor, which cannot be removed by law.
+In fact, Article III is a difficult jurisdiction floor, which cannot be removed by law.